willhoneywill/weberino-quiz/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Weberino Timed Quiz is a plugin for adding a timed quiz to your website.
+Add a timed quiz to your website.
+Create ten questions and your user will have three minutes to answer them.

 == Description ==

-Creates a timed quiz for your website.
+### Create fun timed quizzes for your website users that will bring more visitors to your website

+Create your own quizzes of your chosen subject just like the ones you'll find on the BBC sport website

 The quiz format allows for ten questions or hints and the user will have three minutes to answer them.
 You can easily create the questions and answer in your WordPress admin and add the quiz to any post or page using a WordPress shortcode.